 Keyword density: Keyword density is a measure of how many times a specific keyword appears on a page in relation to the number of words on the page.
 If the keyword density is a high percentage, it can be a warning sign to Google that the page is low quality or spam.

-Robots.txt File: The robots.txt file is used by webmasters to give instructions to the web robots about their sites, generally telling the search engines which pages they’re allowed to crawl and index.
+Robots.txt File: The robots.txt file is used by webmasters to give instructions to the web robots about their websites, generally telling the search engines which pages they’re allowed to crawl and index.
 Keep in mind that the robots file is publicly available so anyone can see what sections of your site you don’t want the engines to see.
-For a more detailed look at robot.txt files, check outhttp://www.robotstxt.org/
+For a more detailed look at robot.txt files, check out http://www.robotstxt.org

 SERPS: This stands for “search engine results pages”.
-These are the pages of results you see after you type a search phrase into Google or another search engine directory.
-For anyone with a business online, your goal is to be as high up in the SERPS as possible for any keywords associated with your business.
+These are the pages of results users see after they type a search phrase into Google or another search engine directory.
+For anyone with a business online, your goal is to be as high up in the SERPS as possible for any keywords or phrases associated with your business.

 Spider: Also referred to as a “crawler” or “robot”, spiders are software programs that the search engines use for locating and indexing all the pages and websites on the internet.
 Spiders follow links from one page to another and will revisit sites, indexing new pages as it goes.

-These are just the basic terms and definitions to get you started in search engine optimization.
-For a great indepth glossary, be sure to check out the SEOBook Search Engine Marketing Glossaryarticle that delves deeper.
+These are just the basic terms and definitions to help you get started in search engine optimization.
+For a great in depth glossary, be sure to check out the SEOBook Search Engine Marketing Glossary article that dives deeper.